DaanVandenBosch/phantasmal-world/README.md

-# Phantasmal Quest Editor
+# Phantasmal World

-Phantasmal Quest Editor is an editor for Phantasy Star Online quests.
+Phantasmal World is a suite of tools for Phantasy Star Online.
 This project is in a very early stage of development.

 ## For Developers